-- Spine — Aim to maintain normal curves along whole length (i.e. a small lumbar lordosis, thoracic kyphosis and the head relaxed, looking up).
+- Spine — Aim to maintain normal curves along the whole length (i.e. a small lumbar lordosis, thoracic kyphosis, and the head relaxed, looking up).
 Cue length through the spine from the crown of the head to the tailbone.

 - Pelvis —Pelvis lifts skyward as the heels sink to the floor

 - Hips — With a slight internal rotation, draw them together using the adductors as the glutes activate to draw the upper thighs back.
 Many students sort of hang here rather than working on getting really active, engaged legs.

 - Knees — Micro bend with quads activated to relax the hamstrings through reciprocal inhibition

 Heels — Sink the heels to the floor as the tibialis anterior on the front of the shins activates.
 The calves are relaxing here through reciprocal inhibition again.
 Cueing heels turned out a little helps activate the whole inner spiral of the leg.

 - Bandhas — Engagement of the uddiyana and mula bandhas stabilises the pose and helps to lift the pelvis a little higher.

 - And breathe… with so much to work on, holding the breath can be a problem.
 A really deep sigh here works wonders to relax the diaphragm and reset deep, slow breaths.

 As I said, there is lots to think about and not every student will be able to focus on everything at the same time, so there is real mileage in breaking down the pose and working on a few elements at a time.

 - Puppy Pose is a great place to work on getting the right combination of actions in the hands, arms, and shoulders.